15 quarantine foster pet stories

 Ready for your own foster story?
 All you have to do is contact your local shelter.
 Pets are there just waiting to be your quarantine buddy and your helper.
 Not only are they good at making you smile, they will never steal the remote.
 We promise.

-Photos by Harley Trotter, Maria Castro, Jamie, Sandy Nelson, Missy Parker, Claire Wolf, Kylie Burkes, Sam Gimbrone, David Glazer, Shana Farkas, Jodi Long, Santhi Chilukuri, Carolina Fernandes, Best Friends in Atlanta, and Megan Smith
+Photos by Harley Trotter, Marisa Castro, Jamie, Sandy Nelson, Missy Parker, Claire Wolf, Kylie Burkes, Sam Gimbrone, David Glazer, Shana Farkas, Jodi Long, Santhi Chilukuri, Carolina Fernandes, Best Friends in Atlanta, and Megan Smith